cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ## General Overview

-The OpenSharingToolkit Mediahub is a Content Management System (CMS) for making web apps for use on smart phones and tablets.
+The OpenSharingToolkit Mediahub, a.k.a. `Wototo`, is a Content Management System (CMS) for making web apps for use on smart phones and tablets.

 A web app is an app that is downloaded and runs within a standard web browser rather than being installed from an app store.
 In general a web app is a little less responsive and "slick" than a normal (or "native") app and may have slightly more limited functionality, but is much easier to make, can be distributed from any web site and will run on most popular smart phones and tablets, including iPhone, iPad, Android phones and tablets, and Windows Phone.